,

 As Patrick Bet-David discusses in his book, Your Next Five Moves: Master the Art of Business Strategy, successful business leaders don’t just focus on the immediate tasks at hand-they think ahead and plan their next five moves.
 This mindset is especially relevant when considering whether to invest in building a new department or outsourcing.

-Without a well-defined strategy and experienced leaders to drive the team forward, even the most talented individuals can falter.
+Without governance and clear operating ownership to drive the team forward, even the most talented individuals can falter.

 For example:

-- In marketing, success hinges on strategy and leadership as much as execution.
-Without a leader to unify efforts across disciplines—such as content creation, social media, email marketing, and analytics—the team risks inefficiency and misalignment.
+• In marketing, success hinges on strategy and leadership as much as execution.
+Without governance and clear operating ownership across disciplines-such as content creation, social media, email marketing, and analytics-the team risks inefficiency and misalignment.

 It’s crucial to ask yourself: Does your business have the bandwidth to not only hire and assemble a high-performing team, but also guide, train, and retain them?